 Staying hydrated is crucial for human health, no matter the season.
 Nevertheless, the quest for pure, clean water, and what the best water is can be a struggle.
 Many people choose distilled or purified water to make sure it is safe.
-However, many wonder what is distilled water and if it is safe for consumption.
-Today, we will see what is the difference between distilled and purified water and which is the best between the two.
+However, many wonder what is distilled water and if it is safe for consumption Today, we will see what is the difference between distilled and purified water.
 Have you ever wondered how do you use them?
 Let’s discuss today some things regarding distilled water vs. purified water by understanding each of the two a bit better.

 Distilled Water vs. Purified Water